alpha-tango-kilo/stubby/README.md

 Avoiding procedural macros means slightly more boilerplate, though thanks to `stub_if_some!` that's usually only a single line per method.
 `stubby` still has zero cost when compiled outside of `#[cfg(test)]` by replacing its state with `()`, but it still presents the exact same interface in order to give your IDE the easiest time of it.

-As a bonus, `stubby` compiles far faster as it has zero dependencies, only uses declarative macros, and has 70 SLoC!
+As a bonus, `stubby` compiles far faster as it has zero dependencies, only uses declarative macros, and has under 100 SLoC!

 That having been said, it has only one of [`mockall`](https://lib.rs/crates/mockall)'s many features, and so if you're after a more feature-complete solution, check it out instead!